 El Niño 2026–27 tracker

 An El Niño is under way, and NOAA expects it to peak this coming winter.
 That matters for heat: El Niño is the single biggest natural driver of record global temperatures, and the hottest years on record have landed the year after it peaks.
 So a strong 2026–27 El Niño is an early warning that summer 2027 could break heat records — this page tracks it with the latest official NOAA numbers, updated monthly, and is honest about what it does and doesn’t tell you about your own weather.
+If you have seen this same event described as anything from half a degree to four degrees above normal, that is because different sites quote different Pacific regions and different indices; we show all of them from the NOAA files and name the one the official advisory rests on.

 In plain English: El Niño isn’t a season — it’s a warm-water pattern in the Pacific Ocean, like a fever that runs hottest in winter.
 Because the ocean takes months to heat the whole planet, its record-heat effect shows up the following year: a peak in winter 2026–27 is what raises the odds that summer 2027 runs hot, not the winter itself.
 (NOAA — the National Oceanic and Atmospheric Administration — is the official US science agency for this; its Climate Prediction Center, or CPC, is the primary source everyone else quotes.)

-Status El Niño Advisory Issued 2026-06-11
+Status El Niño Advisory Issued 2026-07-09

 Latest ONI +0.98°C AMJ 2026 · threshold for El Niño is +0.5

-Very-strong odds 63% chance during November–January 2026-27
+Very-strong odds 81% chance during October–December 2026

-Weekly Niño-3.4 +0.7°C sea-surface anomaly, latest week
+Weekly Niño-3.4 +2.2°C sea-surface anomaly, week of Jul 22, 2026

 January 2025 to now: 16 rolling ONI readings